Buying a Used Car in Quebec

 Once you’re ready to start looking into vehicle listings that interest you, it’s time to head online.

 While searching for vehicles online, be on the lookout for curbsiders, which is a term for sellers who misrepresent themselves or the vehicles they’re offering for their own gain.
 They may try to sell you a vehicle with an adjusted odometer, that has been stolen, or that can’t legally be registered because of accident or flood damage.
-If a deal seems too good to be true, it probably is.
+If a deal seems too good to be true, for example, it probably is.
 If at any point in the process of purchasing a used vehicle your instincts tell you to walk away, don’t hesitate to do so.
 There are plenty more vehicles on the market.

 Step 3: Investigate

 A good first step is to ask the seller for the vehicle identification number (VIN) and perform a database search with the government’s Registre des droits personnels et réels mobiliers.
 For a $4.00 fee, the database will confirm the name of the registered owner and list any debts that are currently outstanding on the vehicle.
 Debts transfer along with vehicle ownership and this search isn’t performed for you at any point in the purchase process, so it’s very important to confirm for yourself that no debts are outstanding on the vehicle before proceeding to the next step.
-Other vehicle history reports are available that can provide further detail on previous ownership, any accidents the vehicle may have been involved in, odometer records, and much more.
+Other vehicle history reports are available from online service providers such as Carfax that can provide further detail on previous ownership, any accidents the vehicle may have been involved in, odometer records, and much more.
 These provide an added level of information and protection to consumers.

 2021 Land Rover Range Rover review summary